Getting Started

 cityseer requires Python 3.10 or later.
 The underlying algorithms are implemented in Rust and distributed as pre-compiled wheels, so no Rust toolchain is needed.
 A projected coordinate reference system (CRS) is required for all analyses; coordinates must be in metres, not degrees.
 Use epsg.io to find the appropriate EPSG code for your study area (e.g. EPSG:32630 for London, EPSG:32632 for central Europe, EPSG:2154 for France).

-For users who prefer a GUI workflow, a QGIS plugin is available for computing centrality metrics without writing Python code.
+For users who prefer a GUI workflow, the QGIS plugin runs cityseer’s centrality, accessibility, mixed-use, statistics, and demand analyses without writing Python code.

-The Quickstart notebook provides a full walkthrough.
+The Quickstart notebook provides a complete worked example.
 The following minimal example downloads a street network from OpenStreetMap, computes centrality, and plots the result:

 from shapely.geometry import box